DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 [Install]
 WantedBy=multi-user.target
 ```
 You have to replace the `JAVA_HOME` path with the your systems related.
 In some cases, you need to append `/jre` after the path of `JAVA_HOME`.
 You can try it out.
+Also, if it does not work try removing `Restart=always` from file.
+After any change in `tomcat.service` file, you need to `reload-demons` and then `restart tomcat`.

 For saving this service click `Ctrl+x` then `Shift+y` then Enter.